Contractions for beginners

 How to Make Contractions?

-When we want to make contractions, we use a single apostrophe in place of the removed letter.
+To make contractions, a single apostrophe is used in place of the removed letter.

 Contractions are used in different contexts.
 Here are some of the main ones: